“Unwrapping” the Common Core- “Unwrapping” the Standards

 TIMELESS PRACTICE #2

 So after prioritizing the standards, what then?
 “Unwrap” them!
 Priority Standards provide focus; “unwrapped” Priority Standards provide clarity.
-“Unwrapping” demystifies the often muddled meaning of academic content standards.
+“Unwrapping” demystifies the often muddled meaning of academic content standards, and our educational consultancy group is proud to be able to offer such a solution.

 In 2003, I wrote “Unwrapping” the Standards: A Simple Process to Make Standards Manageable.
 This first volume includes over 80 kindergarten through high school examples of “unwrapped” state standards, with related Big Ideas and Essential Questions.